Jeanine Hennis-Plasschaert

-Jeanine Antoinette Hennis-Plasschaert (born 7 April 1973) is a Dutch politician and diplomat who has been serving as United Nations Special Coordinator for Lebanon since May 2024.
-She is a member of the People's Party for Freedom and Democracy (VVD).
+Jeanine Antoinette Hennis-Plasschaert (born 7 April 1973) is a Dutch politician of the People's Party for Freedom and Democracy (VVD) and diplomat who has been serving as United Nations Under-Secretary-General for Safety and Security under the leadership of Secretary General António Guterres since 2026.

 Hennis-Plasschaert, a civil servant by occupation, was elected as a Member of the European Parliament for the Alliance of Liberals and Democrats for Europe group (ALDE) after the European Parliament election of 2004 on 20 July 2004; she was reelected after the European Parliament election of 2009.
 She was elected as a member of the House of Representatives after the general election of 2010 and resigned as a Member of the European Parliament the same day she took office as a Member of the House of Representatives on 17 June 2010.

 Following the election of 2012 and after the cabinet formation the Second Rutte cabinet was formed with Hennis-Plasschaert becoming Minister of Defence.
 She stepped down as a member of the House of Representatives on 5 November 2012, the same day she took office as Minister of Defence.
 She served as Minister of Defence until her resignation on 4 October 2017.
 After the election of 2017 she returned as a member of the House of Representatives, serving from 23 March 2017 until 13 September 2018.

-She was appointed Special Representative of the Secretary-General for the United Nations Assistance Mission for Iraq on 1 November 2018.
+Hennis-Plasschaert served as Special Representative of the Secretary-General for the United Nations Assistance Mission for Iraq from 2018 and as United Nations Special Coordinator for Lebanon from 2024.